AdobeDocs/app-builder/src/pages/guides/runtime_guides/using_packages.md

 ## Sharing packages

-Once you&rsquo;re sure your package is ready for others to use, you can share it.
-Notice that the packages listed when you browsed your namespace are shown as `private`; only you can see them.
-To share a package:
+Once your package is ready for others to use, you can share it.
+The packages listed when you browsed your namespace were shown as `private`; only you can see them.
+To share a package, enter:

 `aio rt:package:update hellopackage --shared yes`